reprogen/reprogen.github.io/index.md

 From the (self-)nominations received, we will make a selection aimed at achieving balance across NLG tasks and publication years.

-Please submit your (self-)nominated evaluation papers by filling in the ReproGen evaluation proposal form.
+Please submit your (self-)nominated evaluation papers by filling in the [ReproGen evaluation proposal form].

+[ReproGen evaluation proposal form]: https://docs.google.com/forms/d/e/1FAIpQLSc_NSapzNRB0p-dveqNep0htroOagCXXjeTwg2SGWWHwI6tdg/viewform

 ### About ReproGen